AguaClara/Textbook/Rapid_Mix/RM_Theory_and_Future_Work.rst

 ================================================================

 The time required for shear and diffusion to transport coagulant nanoparticles to clay has previously been assumed to be a rapid process.
+.. todo:: Find references for time required for coagulant attachment to suspended particles.

+Our analysis suggests that this critical step may require significant time especially given our effort to reduce the time allotted for flocculation.

-  - Diffusion blends the coagulant with the raw water sufficiently so that the coagulant precipitates and forms nanoparticles.
+  - Turbulent eddies, viscous shear, and diffusion blends the coagulant with the raw water sufficiently (:ref:`in a few seconds<heading_Mixing_time>`) so that the coagulant precipitates and forms nanoparticles.
   - Dissolved organic molecules diffuse to the coagulant nanoparticles and adhere to the nanoparticle surface.
   - The coagulant nanoparticles are transported to suspended particle surfaces by a combination of diffusion and fluid shear.

 The following is a very preliminary estimate of the time required for attachment of the nanoparticles to the clay particles.
 This analysis includes multiple simplifying assumptions and there is a reasonable possibility that some of those assumptions are wrong.
 However, the core assumptions that coagulant nanoparticles are transported to clay particles by a combination of fluid deformation (shear) and molecular diffusion is reasonable.

+The following analysis is similar to the collision analysis that was developed in the AguaClara flocculation model.

 The volume of the suspension that is cleared of nanoparticles is proportional to a collision area defined by a ring around the clay particle with width of the diameter of the nanoparticle diffusion band.
 This diffusion band is the length scale over which diffusion is able to transport coagulant particles to the clay surface during the time that the nanoparticles are sliding past the clay particle.